LappleApple/feedmereadmes/Inspiration.md

 ## Projects

+- [Beautiful Docs](https://github.com/PharkMillups/beautiful-docs/) - by Mark Phillips.
+Takeaway: "a list of docs and other developer resources that [Phillips] and others find particularly useful, well-written, and otherwise 'beautiful.'"

 - [CodeWerdz Project](http://codewerdz.org/) - by Troy Howard and Nik Blanchet.
 Takeaway: "We would like to see developer culture shift from a code-centric model, where the code is considered the most important thing, to a product-centric model, where the code is considered just one component of a shippable product, which also includes unit tests, and documentation."

 ## Standards